 Texas was HOT and HUMID, and rain in the forecast made for an interesting weekend ahead, especially since we were camping at the festival grounds with many of the other festival goers.
 On the drive out we realized that not too many people in the van have ever camped at a music festival and the possibility of having a campsite with no campfire really made Daan and Pfanner question what they got themselves into.
 It was also Daan, Ben and Alec’s first time to a proper music festival which created a weary excitement for the unknown.
 After a missed exit turned into a long detour we ended up getting to the festival campgrounds right before dark on the first day of the festival.
 It took a minute for our camping stuff to get to us as it was all in a separate van that came up earlier to set up our ramp and booth.
 After drinking all day in the van, or in Ben and Jackson’s case, flying all day, it was slightly comical watching the team setting up their tents.
 They were instructed to put rain flys on their tents, as it was going to rain in the middle of the night, and they all heeded the warning except Daan who after struggling with his tent just didn’t care anymore and wanted to be done with it.
 Did we mention it was also Ben’s birthday?!
 Everyone shotgunned a beer with Ben after setting up camp.

 The festival was held in the ‘Sherwood Forest’ that was basically like the grounds of a Renaissance faire but with a Robin Hood theme.
 After we got situated at camp and had a couple beers, we all headed into the festival to see what we were in for.
 We started walking to the festival in the dark and it quickly became apparent that we were about a 10 minute walk through the Sherwood Forest from the campground to the festival and there weren’t too many landmarks around that we could see.
 No one really paid attention to how we would get back to camp but we figured we would cross that bridge when we got to it later.
 The festival grounds were massive comprising of four stages with bars and renaissance faire type games scattered in between.
-Anthony Lister and Dustin Dollin came up earlier in the day to paint our ramp and booth on the grounds.
 After another quick drink at the booth, the skate team gravitated towards the ramp to give it a look.
 In the same area of the ramp, Zumiez had these little mini motorbikes that they were letting people ride and immediately Daan and Ben were down.
 Alec on the other hand wanted to test out the ramp and proceeded to destroy it blasting frontside airs and even a benihana fakie for the boys!

 After the little sesh on the ramp and mini motorbikes we made our way to the main stage too see Run the Jewels.
 Like always at festivals we all eventually got split up and meandered throughout the grounds.
 Run the Jewels killed it and had the crowd hyped throughout the whole set.
 Shout out to Killer Mike and El-P for rocking the custom Volcom gear they got fitted for at HQ!
 They even played a new track off of Run the Jewels 3!

-Back at the Volcom booth Anthony Lister was live painting portraits of people who were at the festival like Dustin Dollin, our creative director Mike Aho, Pfanner and even Collin and his lady Stephanie.
-Everyone eventually made it back to the booth to just hang out and take it all in.
+Back at the Volcom booth everyone just wanted to hang out and take it all in.
 Daan and Pfanner were running on no sleep after partying at our place in Austin the night before and were too tired to make the trek back to camp.
 Both ended up passing out in camping chairs at the booth which made them susceptible to all sorts of Collin’s antics including lighting cigarettes up your nose and moving you into the wooden stone spotlight while you sleep.
 Thanks for being such of good sport Daan!

 In the middle of the night it started pouring rain as expected and continued into the next morning until about 10am when everyone started to wake up.
 Of course most of the tents held up but Daan ended up getting soaked trying to put his rain fly up in the middle of the night, we told you so bud!
 The rain died down and sun came out just enough to dry the ramp before we got into the festival.
 When we got there, it was on!
 Daan was ready to rip and so was Alec and Ben.
 Even Pfanner, who was still a little out of it from the days prior, got in on the action.
 Alec surprised everyone with his transition skills and Daan was throwing tricks out left and right.
 Towards the end Pfanner orchestrated an air over Daan that they landed in four tries.
 Ben threw out a frontside invert first try with a bruised hip.
 Even the locals got down on the sesh.
 After the sesh we grabbed a couple beers at the “Bow and Arrow Bar” (closest VIP bar) that quickly escalated to party mode and we ventured off to see Big Boi and Beach House at the main stage.